richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/languagenavigation/v1/languagenavigation/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Language Navigation (v1 - sandbox)
+Language Navigation (v1)
 ====
 Language Navigation component written in HTL that renders a global language structure navigation.

 ## Features

 ### Use Object
-The Language Navigation component uses the `com.adobe.cq.wcm.core.components.sandbox.models.LanguageNavigation` Sling model as its Use-object.
+The Language Navigation component uses the `com.adobe.cq.wcm.core.components.models.LanguageNavigation` Sling model as its Use-object.

 ### Component Policy Configuration Properties
 The following configuration properties are used: